7KiLL/lfm-signature/README.md

 ```
 $creator->Run("Mr7kill");
 ```
-3.It will make script show your image.
+3. It will make script show your image.
-4.???
+4. ???
-5.PROFIT
+5. PROFIT